The definition of curiosity is a desire to learn or know about anything – pure inquisitiveness.

 I have always been curious.
 In my younger years I would jump from hobby to hobby, going to dance classes one month, then playing the violin the next.
 In my late teens and early 20’s, my curiosity lured me in the direction of live music and festivals.
 Then, a few years later, it catapulted me onto a travelling adventure that would span almost a decade.

 The saying goes that curiosity killed the cat.
 But what about all of the adventures that the cat enjoyed along the way?
-Without curiousity there would be no unexpected discoveries, there would be no new friendships formed, and there would be a repetitive nature to everyday life.
+Without curiousity there would be no unexpected discoveries or new friendships formed.
+There would simply be a repetitive nature to everyday life, and who wants that?

 So, what piques ones curiosity?